Francisss9/Francisss9/README.md

 # Self-Made 🚀

 ### About Me
-I'm an 18-year-old day-trader and lifelong learner focused on mastering the markets and optimizing every area of life.
+I'm an 18-year-old student at ISEP and I'm focused on mastering the markets and optimizing every area of life.
-Currently trading **US500 & NAS100**, journaling, backtesting, and leveling up discipline, mindset, and strategy.

 ---

 ### 🎯 Current Focus
 - Day-trading indexes (US500, NAS100) with Smart Money Concepts (TJR Strategy)
-- Developing a high-performance lifestyle (Stark–Wayne Path)
+- Developing a high-performance lifestyle
 - Quitting easy dopamine habits, building mental toughness
-- Long-term goal: become a **polymath** in 3 years
+- Long-term goal: become a **polymath** in 5 years

 ---